ansible-collections/ibm_zos_core/docs/source/community_guides_docs/better_arg_parser.rst

 Custom Argument Options
 =======================

-BetterArgParser is designed to allow user provided argument options as long as the new option name does not overlap with any [reserved option names](#available-argument-options).
+BetterArgParser is designed to allow user provided argument options as long as the new option name does not overlap with any `reserved option names`_.

+.._reserved option names
+  better_arg_parser.html#argument-options

 Custom options are meant to be used with `custom functions`_.